POPVOX/site/site/emailverification/README.txt

 		login(request, user)
 		return HttpResponseRedirect("/home#welcome")
 ===================

+Within the string returned by email_body, "<URL>" will be replaced by the URL that the user should click on to execute the callback action.

 In some view in response to the user submitting a form, you'll typically run this: